The Krays (film): Production

 While at the offices of Fugitive Features, the company that produced his two short films Visiting Mr. Beak and The Universe of Dermot Finn, Philip Ridley overheard two executives discussing their efforts to make a film about the Kray twins and how over the course of 20 years various producers and screenwriters had failed to produce anything.
 Acting on speculation and without informing the producers, Ridley spent three weeks during a Christmas holiday developing a script that was immediately accepted by the producers which Ridley attributed to avoiding getting bogged down in historical details.

 Reception

 The Krays holds a rating of 82% on Rotten Tomatoes based on 17 reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 70 out of 100, based on 18 critics, indicating "generally favorable" reviews.

 In November 2024, Burdis said that he regretted "glamourising" Ronnie and Reggie Kray, and was developing a new film to portray them as the thugs they were.
 "They weren't folk heroes," he told The Guardian.
 "They were just a pair of cowardly psychopathic bullies, who terrorised the East End of London in the 1960s."

 Box office

-The film opened at the top of the UK box office with a gross of £1,036,117 for the week.
-It remained at number one for a second week and ultimately grossed £3,707,649 ($7 million) at the UK box office.
-In the United States and Canada, it grossed $2,060,847.
+The film opened at the top of the UK box office grossing £1,036,117 in its opening week, and remained at number one for a second week.
+It ultimately grossed £3,707,649 in the UK.
+In North America, where it was distributed by Miramax, the film opened with $948,002 and went on to gross $1,201,523 domestically.
+Its reported worldwide box office total is $62,300,000.